kwilliams83/ldbod/README.md

 ### Installation

-To install the package in R use the following command:
+To install the package in R use the following commands:

 ``` r
 install.packages("devtools")